Types

 Only programs that successfully compile can be run.
 We can think of compilation as being analogous to the rules of grammar in writing.
 The sentence "FaRf fjrmn;l df.fd" is syntactically incorrect in English.
 The arrangement of letters doesn't form any words.
 The sentence "dog flying a here no" is made out of valid words but their arrangement breaks the rules of grammar, which is analogous to the type checks that Scala performs.

 It is important to remember that type checking is done before a program runs.
 If you have used a language like Python or Javascript, which are sometimes called "dynamically typed", there is no type checking done before a program runs.
 In a "statically typed" language like Scala the type checking catches some potential errors for us before we run the code.
 What is sometimes called a type in a dynamically typed language is not a type as we understand it here.
 Types, for us, exist at the time when a program is compiled, which we will call compile time.
-At time when a program runs, which we call run time, we have only values.
+At the time when a program runs, which we call run time, we have only values.
 Values may record some information about the type of the expression that created them.
 If they do we call these tags, or sometimes boxes.
 Not all values are tagged or boxed.
 Avoiding tagging, which is also called type erasure, allows for more efficient programs.